-Computerization, automation, PayPal, smartphone apps, electronic payments, and email have rendered all that a thing of the past.
-And in so doing they created a niche for scammers that became known as business email compromise (BEC) or email account compromise (EAC) scams.
+Computerization, automation, PayPal, smartphones, payment apps, electronic payments, and email have rendered all that a thing of the past.
+And in so doing they created a niche for scammers that became known as business email compromise scams and email account compromise scams.
 BEC/EAC scams have grown exponentially over the years and are now regarded as something of a plague.
 One of the reasons why is that they’re relatively simple to initiate, they require very few advanced skills to operate and they can be hard to spot.

 The scammer first does as much research as possible on two target companies: the prospective merchant and the prospective customer.
 That’s not particularly difficult to do.
 Business and industry news sites regularly report sales of equipment by manufacturers to large corporations.
-If the scammer targets a small local merchant instead, he can simply visit in person and see check out himself what equipment the potential victim may be installing or what’s new on the shelf.
+If the scammer targets a small local merchant instead, he can simply visit in person and check out himself what equipment the potential victim may be installing or what’s new on the shelf.
 But even that may be beyond what’s necessary.
-Every business buys computers, installs Windows, requires telephones and a PBX, fax machines, routers, and plenty of other communications equipment.
+Every business buys computers, installs Windows, requires telephones and a PBX, routers, and plenty of other communications equipment.
 Supermarkets require shopping carts.
 Oil refineries require pipes and storage tanks.
 Airlines require jet fuel.
-When such commodities are bought in bulk, a legitimate invoice will easily reach tens of thousands of dollars.
+When such commodities are bought in bulk, a legitimate invoice will easily reach tens of thousands of dollars, if not appreciably more.

-Sophisticated scammers employ malware to hack into the computer networks of billing departments in order to obtain lists of real customers.
-Those who don’t have access to such advanced technology can always call whatever victim they want to target, introduce themselves as a supplier and ask who they should send the invoice to.
+Sophisticated scammers use malware to hack into the computer networks of billing departments in order to obtain lists of real customers.
+Those who don’t have access to such advanced technology can always call whatever employee they want to target, introduce themselves as a supplier and ask who they should send the invoice to.

-And there is every reason to assume that this sum will continue to rise.
+And there is every reason to assume that the monetary losses will continue to rise.
 That is because BEC/EAC scams are difficult to detect at first.
 After all, the emails that deliver these phony invoices tend to come from (compromised) legitimate accounts, which people naturally trust.

 If you think you’ve been the victim of a BEC/EAC scam, contact the fund recovery experts at MyChargeBack.